Maryland’s suburbs saw a large influx of prescription opioids

 Despite the problems in the past, Pushkin said, “physicians are getting the message,” and numbers of opioid pills and prescriptions are going down in Maryland.

 Maryland’s opioid command center has said that prescription opioid-related deaths are down in recent years.
-From 2016 to 2018, these deaths fell from 418 to 379, according to state health department data.
-In the first six months of 2019, “the number of prescription opioid-related deaths was down approximately 3.5 percent when compared to the same period in 2018,” a center representative wrote in an email to Capital News Service.
+From 2016 to 2018, these deaths fell from 418 to 379.
+In the first six months of 2019, “the number of prescription opioid-related deaths was down 3.5%.

-In Maryland, State EMS Medical Director Dr. Timothy Chizmar said that, as of late, emergency medical services have not seen a difference in the location of overdoses.

-Opioid Use Disorder "does not discriminate on ethnic or geographic lines,” Chizmar said.